What impact did Hurricanes Harvey & Irma have on small businesses?

 - In the Miami area, consumer spending spiked just before Irma made landfall and then plummeted 57% compared to prior-year levels.

 - During the week of August 25-31, when Harvey made landfall in Texas, retail sales in Houston dropped 59% compared to the previous week and total consumer spending fell 42.5%.

 There were some silver linings.
 As Jim Daly wrote in Digital Transactions:

 In the Miami metro area, the data reflect the hurried efforts by residents to board up and otherwise protect their homes and hunker down, and prepare to evacuate.
 During week ending Sept.
 7, sales of building materials jumped 66.4% from the corresponding week in 2016, and rose 55% from the previous week, First Data said.

 At the same time, local gas stations posted sales growth of 63.2% year-over-year, and nearly 51% from the prior week.
 “Grocery stores were blitzed as well, as spending surged 41% year-over-year, and 21.6% week-over-week,” First Data’s Florida analysis says.

 Clearly, big disasters have a big impact on small business revenue in the short-term, to say nothing of damage to physical property.
 Our data confirm the drastic nature of the storms’ affects on revenue, but also reveal a surprisingly quick rebound.
 Stay tuned for more soon!

 To our small business friends in Texas and Florida, stay safe.
 If you have an inspiring story about how your business weathered these powerful storms, please drop us a note at firstname.lastname@example.org.

 Did you enjoy “What impact did Hurricanes Harvey & Irma have on small businesses?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.